Careers at Trojan Safety

 - Have an opportunity for further education in safety related fields

-All of the positions with Trojan Safety have high potential for individuals with "the right stuff" to move into career positions either with the company or through creating professional relationships with others you may meet in your day-to-day work.
+All of the safety specialist positions with Trojan Safety have high potential for individuals with "the right stuff" to move into career positions either with the company or through creating professional relationships with others you may meet in your day-to-day work.

 Individuals interested in growing with the company have the potential to become Safety Specialists with either a CSO or SSO designation, or could